timcash/timcash/README.md

 # Welcome
 Hello, I'm Tim.
 Software and Mathematics are a life long process of learning for me.
 They are languages, and something different.
 Not only like verbal or wittern langauge and not only like a musical or sign language.
 If used as the fundemental units to build on they can describe with precision not only thier meaning but also a program that can unfold over time.
 Sharing these programs is a new way to work together.
 Below is a small collection of my work, and work that builds on others.
 My partner and I are looking for students.
-We teach in via discord or keet.io in the evenings GMT-5
+We teach via discord or keet.io in the evenings GMT-5

 `work in progress below`
 1. Rapid Maths Concept Exploration